selinaerhabor/memory-game/README.md

 * **Red Buzzer** - plays Piano (Gospel Shuffle sound) Note F
 * **Blue Buzzer** - plays Piano (Gospel Shuffle sound) Note C

 * **Website Icon** - the chosen website icon is the interface of the memory game, which includes the game’s features and the black background.
 The features of this memory game make the game unique from other memory games and the uniqueness of the interface makes it a suitable choice as the website icon.
 * **Font** - The Google font style [Fjalla One], makes letters appear tall and thin especially when in uppercase.
 This font style works well for the memory game and has been used as the chosen font to add to the user experience across the single page game application.

 ## 2.2 Potential Features to implement in the future:
-* Currently, the login modal is just a mock for user account login and registration.
-In the future, the interface of the memory game application when the user creates an account via the Login link will be explored to create differences in the interface for users who have not made an account (playing the game as a guest) and users who have created an account.
-With the main difference being that users with an account will have the functionality to save their scores in their user account.
+Currently, the login modal page is just a mock for users to log in to their account or register it does not actually store the data input from the form.
+In the future, the login modal will allow users to create an account.
+Those who have registered to login to their account will have an additional feature to save their scores from the game in their account.
+The login tab will then be hidden and the log out link appears when a user has successfully logged in to their account.
+These features will not be available for users who have not made an account (playing the game as a guest), which is the current user interface when playing Mimic the memory game as the additional features have not yet been implemented.

 ## 3. Technologies Used
-*   [Cloud 9] - The Integrated Development Environment (IDE) for building the website.
+* [Cloud 9] - The Integrated Development Environment (IDE) used for building the website.
 *	[HTML] - Used for the structure and format of the entire website.
 *	[CSS] - For styling the website and maintaining its responsiveness across various screen sizes.
 *	[Bootstrap (3.3.7)] - Used for grid form and assistance in styling.